mottati/Docker-compose-Nginx-Reverse-Proxy/README.md

 Purpose
 -------

-The purpose of this project is to have an example of something we would like to map into an openshift template.
-This example is greatly simplified from what we would like to achieve.
-The communication pattern exemplifies what we would like to achieve in our openshift deployment.
+The purpose of this project is to provide an example of a configuration we would like to map into an openshift template.
+This example is greatly simplified from what we would like to implement.
+The communication pattern exemplifies what we would like to achieve in our own openshift deployment.

 In this example, there are three containers:
 - **reverseproxy**